IEvangelist/azure-cosmos-dotnet-repository/README.md

 ## Getting started

-1. Create an Azure Cosmos DB SQL resource
+1. Create an Azure Cosmos DB SQL resource.
-1. Obtain the resource connection string from the __Keys__ blade
+1. Obtain the resource connection string from the __Keys__ blade, be sure to get a connection string and not the key - these are different.
+The connection string is a compound key and endpoint URL.
-1. Call `AddCosmosRepository` and provide the apps configuration object
+1. Call `AddCosmosRepository` and provide the apps configuration object:

     ```csharp
     public void ConfigureServices(IServiceCollection services)